This Is It: The Best of Faith No More: Background

-This collection is notable for being one of the only, among numerous Faith No More compilations, to include material directly from their independently-released debut album We Care a Lot.
-It also covers material throughout the remainder of their career (at the time), making it one of the more comprehensive retrospectives on the band.
+The release contains 19 signature Faith No More songs from albums and singles released between 1985–1997.
+It is notable for being one of only two (the other being Epic and Other Hits), among numerous Faith No More compilations, to include material from the band's independently-released 1985 debut album, We Care a Lot.
+It also covers material from the band's (at the time) entire span, making it one of the group's more comprehensive retrospectives.
+Though the booklet's liner notes contains several inaccuracies, it also includes contributions from nearly all of the band members.